openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       Within an executing task, this variable holds the hash of the task as returned by the currently enabled signature generator.

+   :term:`BB_USE_HOME_NPMRC`
+      Controls whether or not BitBake uses the user's .npmrc file within their home directory within the npm fetcher.
+This can be used for authentication of private NPM registries, among other uses.
+This is turned off by default and requires the user to explicitly set it to "1" to enable.

    :term:`BB_VERBOSE_LOGS`
       Controls how verbose BitBake is during builds.
 If set, shell scripts echo commands and shell script output appears on standard out